-Workflow Tutorial · Capture One Mobile
+Workflow Tutorial Capture One Mobile iPad Tethering

 How to Wirelessly Tether Your Camera to iPad with Capture One

-In this Capture One for iPad tutorial, I walk through how to tether a compatible camera to an iPad using both a traditional cabled connection and a more flexible wireless workflow.
-This kind of setup is ideal for photographers who want a lightweight mobile capture workflow without sacrificing visibility, speed, or the ability to review images properly on a larger screen.
+In this workflow tutorial, I break down how to tether a compatible camera to an iPad using both a traditional cabled connection and a more flexible wireless setup.
+It is a genuinely useful option for photographers who want a larger viewing screen than the rear LCD on the camera, but still want a more portable and agile workflow than a full laptop tether station.

 Best for